akuraj/eroica/README.md

 * Ad-Hoc communication protocol implemented for testing
 * Move ordering by SEE (Static Exchange Evaluation)
 * Basic Quiescence Search
-* Yes - it can play chess (not a whole game, yet)!

 # Next
 * Implement a standard chess protocol: CECP or UCI